Staying active at Belmont

 Every student in Year 3 participates in 30 sessions through the academic school year.

-For the 2017 to 2018 academic year, there is a new condition requiring schools to publish how many pupils within their year 6 cohort are meeting the national curriculum requirement to swim competently, confidently and proficiently over of at least 25 metres, use a range of strokes effectively and perform safe self-rescue in different water-based situations.
+There is a new condition requiring schools to publish how many pupils within their Year 6 cohort are meeting the National Curriculum requirement to swim competently, confidently and proficiently over of at least 25 metres, use a range of strokes effectively and perform safe self-rescue in different water-based situations.

 Wake Up, Shake Up

 With the help of our Year 6 learners, all staff and students at Belmont participate in a 10 minute Wake Up, Shake Up choreographed dance routine every Friday morning to increase our daily physical activity and continue to develop our social, emotional, and mental well-being.
 Some of our favourite Wake Up, Shake Up’s have been Justin Timberlake’s Can’t Stop the Feeling and T-Swift’s Shake it Off!